Advice to help you stop Smoking

 Make your vehicle completely smoke free

-Similarly, you can have third-hand smoking in your car, even if you smoke with the window down, the fumes can still get into furnishings, like the seats.
+You can have third-hand smoking in your car, even if you smoke with the window down, the fumes can still get into furnishings, like the seats.

-And again, ban smoking in the car – it’s illegal if you have someone under 18 with you anyway, and carries a £50 fine, so why not just make this a permanent rule.
+ban smoking in the car – it’s illegal if you have someone under 18 with you anyway, and carries a £50 fine, so why not just make this a permanent rule.

 Rearrange your smoking triggers